-NEWARK, N.J. — Maryland had no answer for Villanova’s Eric Dixon on Sunday.
-The senior forward was up to 38 points when he caught the ball with less than two seconds left, but his final attempt didn’t fall.
+NEWARK, NEW JERSEY. — Maryland had no answer for Villanova’s Eric Dixon on Sunday.
+The graduate student forward was up to 38 points when he caught the ball on the 3-point line with two seconds left — but his final attempt didn’t fall.

 Maryland overcame Dixon’s barrage and a 12-point halftime deficit to beat Villanova, 76-75, in the Saatva Empire Classic to earn its first high-major victory of the season.
 There were seven lead changes in the final five minutes of a game that went down to the buzzer.

-Dixon scored Villanova’s (3-4) final 11 points, but the Terps repeatedly answered the graduate student’s clutch baskets.
+Dixon scored Villanova’s (3-4) final 11 points, but the Terps repeatedly answered his clutch baskets.
 Dixon hit a go-ahead three with 1:15 left before Derik Queen attacked the rim on the ensuing possession to put Maryland (5-1) ahead by one.

 The freshman center hit a pair of free throws with 19 seconds left to give Maryland the lead for good.